 Please refer to your State’s relevant legislation, case law and Law Society for further guidance on any of the above.

-If you need assistance with using Smokeball to transition to a remote office, please get in contact by calling 1300 33 55 53 or emailing email@example.com.
+If you need assistance with using Smokeball legal practice management software to transition to a remote office, please get in contact by calling 1300 33 55 53 or emailing firstname.lastname@example.org.
 Our friendly support team are here to help!